jina-ai/discoart/README.md

 cheatsheet()
 ```

-The difference on the parameters between DiscoArt and DD5.x [is explained here](#whats-next).
+The difference on the parameters between DiscoArt and DD5.5 [is explained here](./FEATURES.md).

 ### Visualize results